 We do appreciate all of those who have assisted us under the terms in our old EAs and hope you and others will assist us using the Small Scale Education Contracts going forward.

 The U.S. Department of Education annually publishes a nationwide list of designated teacher shortage areas.
-Vermont's designated teacher shortage areas for 2016-2017, and an explanation of available federal benefits, can be found in the document below.
+Find designated teacher shortage areas in Vermont and learn more about the program on the U.S. Department of Education website.